U-846

 2 May 1944

-At 04.07 hours, the outbound boat was attacked by the Halifax in the Bay of Biscay.
-The aircraft was hit by AA fire after illuminating U-846 with three flares and crashed into the sea, killing all 8 crewmen.
-The attack and subsequent crash was witnessed by the British Liberator BZ873 (53 Sqdn RAF/S, pilot F/L E.B.
+04.07 hrs, Bay of Biscay, outbound: The aircraft was hit by flak after illuminating U-846 with three flares, and crashed into the sea, killing the crew of eight.
+The attack and subsequent crash were witnessed by British Liberator BZ873 (53 Sqn RAF/S, pilot F/L E.B.
 LeMaistre).
 (Sources: Franks/Zimmerman)

 1 recorded attack on this boat.